tguild/vehicle_signal_specification/README.md

 automotive applications to communicate the state of various vehicle systems.

-A standardized vehicle signal specification allows for an indiustry actor to use a common naming space for communicating vehicle state and, ultimately, allows the decoupling of the IVI stack from the underlying vehicle electrical architecture.
+A standardized vehicle signal specification allows for an industry actor to use a common naming space for communicating vehicle state and, ultimately, allows the decoupling of the IVI stack from the underlying vehicle electrical architecture.